llorentegerman/simple-flexbox/README.md

     <span>world!</span>
 </Column>
 ```
-Breakpoints styles are applied cumulatively, for example, for the `Column` declared above, these will be the styles, depending on the `window.innerWidth`:
+Breakpoints styles are applied cumulatively, for example, for the `Column` declared above, these will be the styles, depending on `window.innerWidth`:

 `window.innerWidth > 850` --> `styles = {}`